crowdsecurity/crowdsec/tests/ansible/README.md

 - provision-dependencies.yml: install the bats requirements (bash, netcat, cfssl, etc.), compilers, and database.

-- provision-test-suite.yml: install the tests scripts and bats environment.
+- provision-test-suite.yml: install the tests scripts and bats environment, and the crowdsec sources if we want to build the `crowdsec under test`.

+- install_binary_package.yml: install the `crowdsec under test` from a binary package (already released or not).

-- prepare-tests.yml: install the package under test, and create the test fixture data.
+- prepare-tests.yml: create the test fixture data.

 - run-tests.yml: run the functional tests.
 This is not idempotent and can be run multiple times.